open-telemetry/opentelemetry-demo/src/featureflagservice/README.md

 # Feature Flag Service

-This project provides an web interface for creating and updating feature flags and a GRPC service for fetching the status of flags by their name.
-Each runs on their own port but are in the same Release.
+This project provides a web interface and a GRPC API for creating, updating and fetching settings and feature flags.
+The web interface and the GRPC API each run on their own port but are in the same Release.

+Historically, the service only handled simple boolean feature flags, but it now has evolved to handling arbitrary numerical settings.
+Feature flags that have a simple on/off semantic can be represented with the values 1 and 0 respectively.
+Feature with a probability semantic (that is, for each request there is a random decision whether the flag is active or not), values between 0.0 and 1.0 can be used.

 ## Running